Kamla Persad-Bissessar: Early life and family

+Education

 Persad-Bissessar spent her early childhood living in a joint family with her parents and paternal grandparents at Boodoo Trace in Penal, where she attended the Mohess Road Hindu School.
-In 1959, at the age of seven, her family moved to Siparia where she attended the Erin Road Presbyterian Primary School, and later the Siparia Union Presbyterian Primary School.
+In 1959, at the age of seven, her family moved to Siparia, where she attended the Erin Road Presbyterian Primary School, and later the Siparia Union Presbyterian Primary School.
 In 1963, she was accepted to Iere High School in Siparia, a new co-ed school at the time.
-There she was a top debating student, champion badminton and netball player, and she excelled in her classes and was put into special classes to write the GCE O Levels in 1966.
+While attending Irere, she was a top debating student, champion badminton and netball player, and she excelled in her classes and was placed in special classes to write the GCE O Levels in 1966.
 She graduated in 1969.

 When Persad-Bissessar was sixteen, she wanted to go to the United Kingdom to further her studies, but her traditional father and uncles insisted she stayed in Trinidad and Tobago.
 However, her mother eventually convinced them to send her.
 Persad-Bissessar then left Trinidad at the age of seventeen, in August 1969, to attended Norwood Technical College in West Norwood, London, England.
 While in college in England, she worked as a social worker with the Church of England's Children's Society of London.

-By the time she left Trinidad she had already met her future husband Gregory Bisessar and he was already in England when she was attending college.
+By the time she left Trinidad, she had already met her future husband Gregory Bisessar, and he was already in England when she was attending college.
 They married two years later in 1971, when she was eighteen and he was twenty-two.
 They later left England for Jamaica, where they spent fourteen years.
-In Jamaica she taught at St Andrew High School in Kingston and at the UWI (University of the West Indies) in Mona, and she was also a consultant lecturer at the Jamaica College of Insurance.
-Persad-Bissessar also attended the University of the West Indies and the Hugh Wooding Law School in Trinidad and Tobago.
-She was awarded a B.A.
-(Hons.), a Diploma in Education, a B.A. of Laws (Hons.) and a Legal Education Certificate.
-In 2006 she obtained an Executive Masters in Business Administration (EMBA) from the Arthur Lok Jack Graduate School of Business, Trinidad.
+In Jamaica she attended the University of the West Indies in Mona and graduated with a Bachelor of Arts (Hons.) in 1974 and a post-graduate Diploma of Education in 1976.
+After graduating, she taught at St Andrew High School in Kingston and at the University of the West Indies in Mona, and she was also a consultant lecturer at the Jamaica College of Insurance.
+She was the youngest lecturer, at the age of twenty-five, to the ever teach at the University of the West Indies.
+She was awarded a Fulbright Scholarship to attend Columbia University to do research leading to a PhD but she opted to study law instead.
+In 1985, she graduated from the University of the West Indies at Cave Hill with her Bachelor of Laws (Hons.).
+During her time at UWI, Cave Hill she gave birth to her son.
+In 1987, she graduated from Hugh Wooding Law School with her Legal Education Certificate at the top of her class, with awards for being the most outstanding student and having the best overall performance.
+In 2006, she obtained an Executive Masters in Business Administration from the University of West Indies Arthur Lok Jack Graduate School of Business in San Juan, Trinidad and Tobago.